rrajasek92/folio-app/readme.txt

 My overall approach was to of course make the project as modular and clean as possible.
 I utilized redux to store both user inputs (risk tolerance level and current portfolio).
-My backend recommendation engine in /src/functions/recommendationEngine.js used this user data to create a standard data distribution for their ideal model.
+My backend recommendation engine in /src/functions/recommendationEngine.js used this user data to create a pre-built data distribution for their ideal model.
 From there the transaction logic takes the user portfolio and calculates the minimum necessary transactions to match their ideal portfolio.
 The Transaction list component displays the resulting JSON as Transaction Cards showing the suggested money transfers